Orbital-free density functional theory

-In computational chemistry, orbital-free density functional theory is a quantum mechanical approach to electronic structure determination which is based on functionals of the electronic density.
+In computational chemistry, orbital-free density functional theory (OFDFT) is a quantum mechanical approach to electronic structure determination which is based on functionals of the electronic density.
 It is most closely related to the Thomas–Fermi model.
-Orbital-free density functional theory is, at present, less accurate than Kohn–Sham density functional theory models, but has the advantage of being fast, so that it can be applied to large systems.
+Orbital-free density functional theory is, at present, less accurate than Kohn–Sham density functional theory models, but it has the advantage of being fast, so that it can be applied to large systems.

-Kinetic energy of electrons
+Kinetic energy of electrons: an orbital-dependent functional

 The Hohenberg–Kohn theorems guarantee that, for a system of atoms, there exists a functional of the electron density that yields the total energy.
 Minimization of this functional with respect to the density gives the ground-state density from which all of the system's properties can be obtained.
 Although the Hohenberg–Kohn theorems tell us that such a functional exists, they do not give us guidance on how to find it.
 In practice, the density functional is known exactly except for two terms.
 These are the electronic kinetic energy and the exchange–correlation energy.
 The lack of the true exchange–correlation functional is a well known problem in DFT, and there exists a huge variety of approaches to approximate this crucial component.